 Types of Misdemeanors

 In Washington, misdemeanors are divided into two categories: simple and gross.
-A simple misdemeanor is punishable by up to 90 days in county jail, a fine of up to $1,000, or both.
+A simple misdemeanor is punishable by up to 90 days in county jail, or both.
 Some examples of simple misdemeanors include:

 - Negligent driving